geetika2002/COMP8800_Project/README.md

 * Check events.db to confirm the event is stored.

 ### 6. Start the frontend
-The frontend is a React framework and all source code is located in the "dashboard" folder.
+The frontend is a React framework and all source code is located in the "dashboard" folder; look at app.jsx specifically for the code structure.
 Ensure that you have react and Node.js version 20 or above installed.
 I also have installed recharts which is an npm dependancy.

 Run the following commands to get the dashboard up and running.
 ```bash